 You become a "Participant" in the Plan once an Employee After-Tax Contribution Account or Employer Contribution Account is established for you.
-After you have left employment and enroll in a Health Insurance Plan Option (if eligible), you will be considered a "Participant" even if your Accounts have been depleted.
+After you have left employment with a vested account balance and/or are enrolled in a Health Insurance Plan Option (if eligible), you will be considered a "Participant" even if your Accounts have been depleted.
 If you were retired at the date the Plan was established but are provided Health Insurance Coverage under the Plan (i.e., the option to enroll in a Health Insurance Plan Option), and you elect to do so, you also are considered to be a "Participant" in the Plan.